 - PhD (European University Institute Florence)

-My main research interests lie in the field of comparative social policy with particular reference to early childhood education and care, education and work/family reconciliation and the changing governance around these issues.
-Another focus of my research is on the political history of welfare states including attention to the role of political mobilization around social cleavages of religion, class and gender.
+My main research interests lie in the field of comparative social policy with particular reference to early childhood education and care and work/family reconciliation and the changing governance around these issues.
+Another focus of my research is on the political history of welfare states including attention to the role of political mobilization and social cleavages around religion, class and gender.
 My work is grounded in a gender-sensitive and critical theory perspective.

-I am currently a co-investigator in the Edinburgh contribution to a European Union funded FP7 project "Families And Societies - Changing families and sustainable societies" (2013 - 2017).
-Together with Prof Pirjo Markkola (University of Tampere) I lead a project on 'Religion and the Welfare State in Northern Europe' as part of the NordWel Network for Excellence ('The Nordic Welfare State - Past and Future', funded by the Nordic Research Council).
-Recently I led a research tender for the Scottish Government reviewing international early childhood education and care policy and provision (2012).
+My recent project collaborations include the European Union funded FP7 project "Families And Societies - Changing families and sustainable societies" (2013 - 2017); lead-researcher in the project 'Religion and the Welfare State in Northern Europe' (together with Prof Pirjo Markkola) as part of the NordWel Network for Excellence ('The Nordic Welfare State - Past and Future', funded by the Nordic Research Council).
+Recently I led a research tender for the Scottish Government reviewing international early childhood education and care policy and provision (2013).
 In the past I have collaborated amongst others in international research projects on the economisation of care in Europe (as part of the EU FP6 Network of Excellence on 'Reconciling Work and Welfare in Europe', RECWOWE, 2009-2012), and on the changing governance of education in Sweden and England (2007-2009).
 I joined Social Policy in 2005; prior to this I was a researcher at the Freie Universität in Berlin (2004-2005) and studied for my PhD at the European University Institute with Colin Crouch as my supervisor (2000-2004).

-I am a member of the RSE Young Academy of Scotland (under the Royal Society of Edinburgh), and a member of the Social Policy Association (SPA) Executive Committee.
-I also serve on the editorial board of the Journal of Social Policy.
+I am a member of the RSE Young Academy of Scotland (under the Royal Society of Edinburgh), the Royal Society Education Committee and a member of the Social Policy Association (SPA) Executive Committee.
+From January 2019 I am co-editor of the Journal of Social Policy (together with Jan Eichhorn and Jay Wiggan).
 I am active in a series of public engagement contexts, such as The Child's Curriculum and Nordic Horizons.

 Teaching and Supervision

-I am Programme Director of the MSc in Comparative Public Policy and convenor of the Honours and PG courses Governing the Social.
+I am Personal Tutor for the MA (Hons) in Social Policy programme, and convenor of the UG course European Social Policy, and the Honours and PG courses Governing the Social.
 I teach on Comparative Analysis of Social and Public Policy; Analytical Perspectives in Social Policy and Education Policy.
-In the past I have also been teaching European Social Policy (UG and PG level); Research Design, Narrative, Text and Discourse; Family Policies in Comparative Perspectives and Welfare, Justice and the State.
+In the past I have also been teaching Research Design, Narrative, Text and Discourse; Family Policies in Comparative Perspectives and Welfare, Justice and the State.

 Current PhD students